Tuesday, May 10, 2016

 “Marry me, darling!”
 James said to her.
 He pulled a small red box from his pocket.
 He opened it to a heart-shaped diamond that glistened in the winter sunshine.
 “I’ll love you my entire life.
 Please let me have the honor of being your husband,” he said.

 “Yes, yes, yes!”
 Margaret said.
-She kissed him with all her might.
+She threw her arms around him and kissed him deeply.
 “But we mustn’t tell father until after Christmas . . .”

 Of course, Margaret didn’t notice the missing invitation.
 She was so enamored with her ring that she could hardly speak.
 Later that evening when she returned home, she hid the engagement ring in its box in the bottom of her purse.